A Local's Favourite Caves in Iceland

 Carvings inside a sandstone cave

-In some of the sandstone caves, I have found a lot of carvings on the cave walls.
-You will see initials and dates, some of which are hundreds of years old, like the ones you see in my photo above, which I took inside a small cave in South Iceland by Þakgil.
+In some sandstone caves, I have found many carvings on the walls.
+You will see initials and dates, some hundreds of years old, like the ones in my photo above, which I took inside a small cave in South Iceland by Þakgil.

-The cave below is called Stórihellir - the Big cave - and is also to be found in South Iceland.
-Dances were held inside the cave for the people living in the vicinity of the cave.
+The cave below is called Stórihellir - the Big Cave - and is also found in South Iceland.
+Dances were held inside the cave for people living in the vicinity.

-Stórihellir cave is located by the road leading to Þakgil but cannot be seen from the road - but after our visit to the cave, we found out that we had parked the car on top of the cave!
+Stórihellir cave is located by the road leading to Þakgil, but cannot be seen from the road.
+However, after our visit to the cave, we realized we had parked the car on top of it!

 Regína inside Stórihellir cave South-Iceland